BenTata-86/disaster_messages/README.md

 ### Project Motivation<a name="motivation"></a>
-This projects aims to demonstrate almost(except monitoring) all cycles in Data Science project.
+This projects aims to demonstrate almost(except monitoring) all steps in Data Science project.

 1. ETL

-    - Extract data : extract data
+    - Extract data : Input data from Appen
-    - Transform data : clean data
+    - Transform data : clean  and transfor data
-    - Load data : Load to a SQL database
+    - Load data : Load data to a SQL database
 2. Modelling
+    - Initializing the data
+    - Vectorization and transfromation of the texts
+    - Build model
+    - Train model
+    - Display the results and metrics
+    - Save model
 3. Deployment
+    -Create a web-app with Flask and Plotly

 It is also demonstrating NLP modeling with NLTK and scikit-learn.

 ### File Descriptions <a name="files"></a>

+There are 3 folders each one is related with the above steps;
+    -app:
+        this folder contains run.py file which is running the web-app
+        -templates: there are two templates
+    -data:
+        this folder contains the ETL part files.
+        - Input files: messages.csv and categories.csv
+        - Clean and transform: process_data.py
+        -Load data : Load data into a database disaster_response.db
+     -model:
+        this folder contains modelling part of the files -modelling files:

 ### How to run <a name="run"></a>